 This course develops and reinforces the skills necessary for riding in a forward manner, with the motion, establishing balance and control.
 Placement intended for riders possessing control and safety at walk, trot, and center while riding an unfamiliar horse in a group.
-Fall/Spring Lab fee required.
-[Fall, Spring] [1 credits]
+Fall/Spring Lab fee of \$350 is required.
+[Fall, Spring] Applied Learning- Other [1 credits] [2 contact hour(s)]